-To ensure children feel safe and secure we have a set of whole school aims which are consistently applied across the main school.
-When children begin in Reception they will start to learn about them and be given support to recognise the desired behavior, though the child's stage of development will be taken into account.
+To ensure children feel safe and secure we have a set of whole school aims which are consistently applied across themain school.
+When children begin at West Earlham Infant & Nursery, they will start to learn about them and be given support to recognise the desired behavior, though the child's stage of development will be taken into account.